jgehring/Laudio/README.rst

     # sudo apt-get install chromium-codecs-ffmpeg-extra

 What filerights should my musicdirectory have?
 ----------------------------------------------
 The music files should be chmoded 0755.
-Every folder above the files has to have a+x, so Apache can cd into the directory
+Every folder above the files has to have a+x, so Apache can traverse down into the directory

 I just added and scanned some music but it doesnt show up in the Library!